-- Demand side housing options are important and could incorporate tailored forms of assistance that enable support for households to achieve employment, undertake appropriate training and maintain their housing alongside increased support to those with ongoing or complex needs - Demand-side strategies will not work without attending to the well-evidenced shortage of affordable and suitable supply for very low-income households. - Like other essential social services provided through a long-lived asset, to remain financially viable housing service providers require sustainable revenue streams to recover the costs of provision including asset operations, maintenance, depreciation and management.
+Demand side housing options are important and could incorporate tailored forms of assistance that enable support for households to achieve employment, undertake appropriate training and maintain their housing alongside increased support to those with ongoing or complex needs however, demand-side strategies will not work without attending to the well-evidenced shortage of affordable and suitable supply for very low-income households.

+Like other essential social services provided through a long-lived asset, to remain financially viable housing service providers require sustainable revenue streams to recover the costs of provision including asset operations, maintenance, depreciation and management.
+While the approach the Commission takes attempt to establish a system enabling viable providers, by increasing rents to market, subsidised by an increased CRA and state based high cost payment it is relying on demand driving supply which is not demonstrable in Australia's housing markets for low income households.